Children and vulnerable people

 Special approvals under the Children and Young Person's Care and Protection Act 1998 may be required, depending on the medicine.
 NSW Health manages these applications on the prescriber’s behalf if approval to prescribe is granted.
 Please discuss relevant approvals and rules with your patients or patient’s family.

 The NSW Government has funded a clinical trial led by the Sydney Children’s Hospital Network to evaluate the experimental non-psychoactive cannabidiol medicine Epidiolex® in treating children with severe treatment-resistant epilepsy.
-More information on this trial can be found on the paediatric epilepsy clinical trial page of this website.
+More information on this trial can be found on Paediatric epilepsy.
 NSW Health has also put a Compassionate Access Scheme in place for children whose epilepsy is so severe it prevents them taking part in this trial.

 Cannabis medicines and vulnerable people